influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/administration/subscription-management.md

 1. View the contents of `/var/lib/kapacitor/server.id` or `/var/lib/kapacitor/cluster.id`.

-    _The location of ID files depends on your operating system at the [`data-dir`](/kapacitor/v1.5/administration/configuration/#organization)
+    _The location of ID files depends on your operating system and the [`data-dir`](/kapacitor/v1.5/administration/configuration/#organization)
     setting in your `kapacitor.conf`._